calebtuttle/portfoliobuilder/docs/scoring.md

 Enterprise Value to Sales.

 ### P/E 5
+(Not implemented.)
 Price to 5-year average earnings.

 ### EV/EBITDA 5
+(Not implemented.)
 Price to 5-year average earnings.

 ### P/B
 Price to Book value.
 NOTE: Give this a small weight.